 Federal law prohibits the transmission of information through mail or wire with the intent to fraudulently deprive anyone of his or her property or of the receipt of an honest service.
 The first mail fraud statute was introduced by Congress in 1872.
 Later, the Mail Fraud Act and was amended to include commercial mail carriers and schemes that involve fraudulent promises to deliver service, and the wire fraud act was enacted.
-If you are facing mail or wire fraud charges in Fort Lauderdale, Naples or Coral Springs, seek the assistance of an experienced defense attorney immediately after your arrest.
+If you live in Florida and are facing mail or wire fraud charges in Fort Lauderdale , Naples, Coral Springs or Pompano Beach, seek the assistance of an experienced Broward County federal defense attorney immediately after your arrest.

 What constitutes mail fraud?

 Because the federal mail fraud statute was written very broadly, it is very common for defendants to be charged with the offense, especially in cases that involve other white collar crimes like bank fraud.
 An individual in Florida may be convicted of mail fraud if the prosecutor establishes:

 - the accused devised or intended to devise a scheme or artifice to defraud or obtain another person or institution’s money through the use of false or fraudulent pretenses, representations, or promises;